R35007/sort-json-vscode-extension/README.md

 ## Features

+- Sort JSON that contains comments.
 - Sort Ascending
 - Sort Descending
-- Sort Ascending Deep
-- Sort Descending Deep
 - Sort By Value
 - Sort By Key
 - Sort By Value Length